Ariosti vol. 1

 Even though Ariosti's accordatura is tricky (no wonder he asked the reader to trust him!), I transferred its principles, tuning and fingering preferences both, to the remaining 15 Sonatas, which Roman's manuscript preserved for us in normal notation.
 The resulting edition made by me of all 21 works allows for all 11 different tunings of Ariosti's viola d'amore output, a necessity given the need of using up to 5 tunings in 7 solos into three days of recording sessions.
 In addition to meeting this practical constraint, however, accordatura allowed me, indeed, required me to reproduce Ariosti's approach to fingering, an important part of his musical character.

-For the first 5 Lessons, I have tuned my 6 stringed violas d'amore in the alto configuration.
-My view is Ariosti himself would have used his viola d'amore as it is heard in Lessons 1, 3 and 5 on this CD.
+For the first 5 Lessons, I have tuned my 6 stringed violas d'amore in the alto configuration of the Lessons arrangement.
+My view was that Ariosti himself would have used his viola d'amore as it is heard in Lessons 1, 3 and 5 on this CD, but now that Gottweig sutes are available I have changed my mind.
 We know that his viola d'amore was one with both playing and sympathetic strings, from a portrait in the British Museum.

 However, in part for practical reasons, and also to represent other important aspects of the d'amore, I play Lessons 2 and 4 on a viola d'amore with wire playing strings and no sympathetic strings at all.
 While we see from his portrait that Ariosti himself played on an instrument with sympathetic strings, in Northern Germany and in Scandinavia, where Roman's copy preserved this music, the viola d'amore was an instrument with a single set of bowed metal playing strings.
 In Sonatas 6 and 7, where I set up my 7 stringed instrument the modern way, with a soprano d'' string, I have used Ariosti style high position fingerings the first time through each section, and then used the more conventional first position fingerings on repeat; this can be heard in Sonata 6 particularly.